nikches/react-native-models/README.md

 - support of nested models;
 - setters/getters for model's properties;
 - verification of property types;
-- filling models from state;
+- filling models from the state;
 - serialization/deserialization of Date and RegExp objects not supported yet.
-Instead it should be used strings.
+Instead, it should be used strings.

 ### Examples